New Duncan school to be called Quw’utsun Secondary : My Cowichan Valley Now

 That from School District 79 (SD79), as they announced the name of Cowichan Secondary school’s replacement.

-The new school will remain Quw’utsun Secondary but shift to the Indiginous spelling of the word.
+The new school will remain Quw’utsun Secondary but shift to the Indigenous spelling of the word.

 It was unanimously voted in at the SD79 board meeting on Tuesday after talks with their Cowichan Tribes Vision Committee.